 Colton is a tiny city located in the state of South Dakota.
 With a population of 720 people and just one neighborhood, Colton is the 102nd largest community in South Dakota.
-Much of the housing stock in Colton was built prior to World War II, making it one of the older and more historic cities in the country.
+Colton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Colton real estate is some of the most expensive in South Dakota, although Colton house values don't compare to the most expensive real estate in the U.S.